spatie/laravel-permission/README.md

 $user->givePermissionTo('delete articles');
 ```

 In above example a role is given permission to edit articles and this role is assigned to a user.
-Now user can edit articles and additionaly delete articles.
+Now user can edit articles and additionally delete articles.
 The permission of 'delete articles' is his direct permission because it is assigned directly to him.
 When we call `$user->hasDirectPermission('delete articles')` it returns `true` and `false` for `$user->hasDirectPermission('edit articles')`.

 This method is useful if one has a form for setting permissions for roles and users in his application and want to restrict to change inherited permissions of roles of user, i.e. allowing to change only direct permissions of user.